 I yanked the front door open and glared at her “Tasha, what the hell do you want?
 Why are you banging on my door like the police?
 My neighbors will be reporting me to the housing association if you don’t quit.”
 She laughed and pushed past me into my home.

 She had a bottle of wine in her hand and my favorite movie The Five Heartbeats.
 I smiled.
 It was just like my baby sister to try and make me feel better.
 She hugged me close and said “I got you sis.
 He’s an ass.
 You will get through this.
-You will meet and marry a wonderful baby and give me a whole lot of chocolate nieces and nephews.”
+You will meet and marry a wonderful man and give me a whole lot of chocolate nieces and nephews.”
 That did it.

 I started to cry.